 She had a party for all of us, i.e. for this very special class, when she lived on the Upper West Side, in one of the classic brownstones.
 Allyn and I were both there and we were now married.
 Eleanor Epstein kidded me about the change of my last name.
 She said “Here’s a Swedish teacher coming all the way from Europe to teach us French and her name is Mrs Thulin (they managed to pronounce it almost correctly).
 Then she gets married and she is just Mrs Phillips.
 Now, what kind of manners is that?”
 Funny and sweet Hélène.
 That’s when she told me she still wanted to be Hélène to me.

 Some colleagues said I should still get an x-ray at the hospital.
 I couldn’t drive myself so a colleague took me there.
 It turned out that I had a very complicated elbow fracture and during the operation the same day, the surgeon picked out innumerable little pieces of bone.
-I still don’t have the upper piece of my right radius, but it hasn’t changed anything in my mobility.
+I still don’t have the upper piece of my right radius, but, amazingly, it hasn’t changed anything in my mobility.
+Good young surgeon.

 The best part of my stay in the hospital was a get-better card I received from my wonderful class.
 It was a couple of tree branches with 12 birds (actually one was a worm, but a pretty one) sitting close together on the branches.
 It was the exact number of students in my class.
 Next to each bird was the French name of one of the students, and their signatures were below.
 Marc had signed Chief.
 Typical for that likable clown.
 Paul Blank must have been sick that day, since his signature is not among them.
 I bet it was Hélène and Andrea who had found that wonderful card.
 It was absolutely adorable and I still have the card.
 I’ll keep it forever.

 Since the accident happened in school during work hours, I saw the Workmen’s Compensation Board a year later, to establish if I had permanent damage.
 Maybe I should feel a bit ashamed of how this went, but I don’t really.
 During the summer of 1967, right after this accident, I was in the horse riding camp in New Hampshire with Allyn and his sons.
 Allyn could play tennis fairly well, enough to amuse himself.
 He was an all-around athlete.
 I tried to play against him once at the camp even though I was actually really nil in tennis or any ball game.
-I felt directly that I had no power at all in my right arm.
-I just couldn’t steer it.
-I could not even try to hit the ball.
+I felt right away that I had no power at all in my right arm.
+I just couldn’t steer it at all on a ball.
 So when I talked to the MD at the Workmen’s Compensation Board, I told him that I couldn’t play tennis any more.
 A minor lie, since I’d really never been able to play it.
-Allyn and I had played around a bit at the tennis court at ‘Harbour House’ in New Rochelle, and I did own a racket.
+Allyn and I had played around a bit at the tennis court at “Harbour House” in New Rochelle, and I did own a racket.
 I had played badminton fairly well in Sweden, but my sister Gun always beat me.
 The doctor did not hesitate though.
 He thought it would be worth $1000 in damages for an accident at my work place.
 I wasn’t going to argue about it.

 During the hiring procedure, in Mamaroneck the assistant superintendent told me he had talked to the people (as he put it) at Mount Vernon High School and they sounded as if they didn’t know how they would manage without me.
 I remember being interviewed by this gentleman (whose name was Schlick!) holding my arm in a cast.
 The man was indeed very ‘schlick’.
-I remember seeing him once at the soft drink stand at Jones Beach, where I was with Allyn, far out on Long Island’s south shore.
+I remember seeing him once at the soft-drink stand at Jones Beach, where I was with Allyn, far out on Long Island’s south shore.
 I hurriedly got behind Allyn since I was only wearing a bikini.
 It’s a beautiful beach with the kind of dunes that I love.
 Jones Beach State Park,is a bird and game sanctuary.
-It’s just a bit too huge for my European taste, with soft drink stands, snacks and all those very American commercial additions to a beach.
+It’s just a bit too huge for my European taste, with soft-drink stands -and all those very American commercial additions to a beach.

 So I now had a new school, Mamaroneck High School on Boston Post Road, the first road ever that went north to New England, so it is called U.S. Route 1.
-Once upon a time, it was The King’s Highway.
-This road of many past names that runs along Long Island Sound now became our daily route to and from the school where Allyn and I were both teaching.
+Once upon a time, it was The King’s Highway — this road of many past and forgotten names that runs along Long Island Sound now became our daily route to and from the school where Allyn and I were both teaching.
 Mamaroneck and Larchmont are predominantly upper class communities.
 Not quite as much so as Scarsdale, but very close.